-Goodstart QLD network collaborating with TAFE QLD to support migrant families
+Goodstart QLD network collaborating with TAFE QLD

 Goodstart Early Learning is now the preferred supplier for TAFE Queensland in providing childcare to TAFE students who attend the Adult Migrant English Program (AMEP).